Wisconsin Senate to end with votes on youth prison, schools

 Associated Press

 MADISON, Wis.
 (AP) — The state Senate is poised to wrap up Wisconsin’s legislative session with votes to create a new youth prison, break up the Milwaukee school district and expand the state’s voucher school program.
-The Senate is scheduled to come to the floor for the last time in the Legislature’s two-year session on Tuesday morning.
-At the top of the agenda are bills that would authorize borrowing $42 million to build a new youth prison in Milwaukee County and divide the Milwaukee school district into four to eight new districts.
-Another bill would expand the state’s voucher school program by eliminating income limits for applicants for private school tuition subsidies.
-Senate passage would send all three bills to Gov. Tony Evers.
+The Senate came to the floor for the last time in the Legislature’s two-year session Tuesday morning.
+The body began the day by passing a bill that would authorize $42 million in borrowing for a new youth prison and sending the measure on to Gov. Tony Evers.
+Senators also passed a constitutional amendment that would strip Evers of his authority to spend federal aid and shift it to the Legislature.
+The amendment must pass the Legislature’s next two-year session and a statewide referendum to be ratified.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.